 Most importantly for you, if they want to find a lawyer or a barrister, they use Google.

-When it comes to being an online search “directory”, no one comes even close to them – in New Zealand, they have 96% of the market!
+When it comes to being an online search “directory”, no one comes even close to them, they have 96% of the market!

 So, when a potential client fails to get the information they need about your firm from Google they will often just skip to the next lawyer they can find (unless someone gave you a really good referral).